3loka/minion-chat/4-nomad/README.md

    ```

 6. **Nomad jobs**
    Access the Nomad UI and add below to jobs.
-Copy the content of the job and paste it New Job of Nomad UI.
+Copy the content of the job, and update env variables and paste it New Job of Nomad UI.

    4-nomad/nomad-jobs/hello-service.nomad
    4-nomad/nomad-jobs/response-service.nomad